Reschivon/AutoForge/README.md

 Limited to Python3 for this proof-of-concept.

-This tool can very much be used for plagarism.
+> Ethics note: this tool can definitely be used for plagarism.
 That's the point -- I'm demonstating that MOSS is a rather poor defense and that plagarism is not only viable, but optimal in Computer Science.
 AutoPlag has been open sourced to inspire people to come up with better anticheat tools.

 Of course, by using this tool you are responsible for anything that happens to you.
 Cheat responsibly!